Kiandra Snow Shoe Club

 The Kiandra Snow Shoe Club was founded in the gold-mining district of Kiandra, New South Wales (NSW), Australia by three Norwegians—as early as 1861 by some accounts— and reportedly became the "world's longest continuously running ski club" as it evolved into the present-day Kiandra Pioneer Ski Club in Perisher Valley, NSW.
 Whether the club is the first of its kind has been subject to debate.
 In this case, "snow shoe" is an archaic term for "ski".

 History

 As reported by Vaage, Norwegian gold miners introduced skiing in California in the 1850s.
 A few years later, some moved on to Australia when the news about gold at Kiandra reached California.
 These Norwegians introduced skiing to Kiandra as a form of recreation, as had occurred in California.
-The Manaro Mercury of July 29, 1861 reported that young people climbed the hills of Kiambra with [skis] and came back down at high speed.
+The Monaro Mercury of July 29, 1861 reported that young people climbed the hills of Kiandra with [skis] and came back down at high speed.
 Andresen reports that, from the gold rush in 1860-1861 onwards, there were annual "ski carnivals" at Kiandra.

 According to Clarke, the International Ski Federation (FIS) recognized the club "for having organized the first Alpine [sic] ski races in the history of [the] sport" in a 2011 letter.